 4. Post Each of Your YouTube Videos on Facebook

-Use Facebook’s native video uploader to share your video content with another audience.
+Use Facebook’s native video uploader to share video content with another audience.
 Facebook videos may get more engagement than shared YouTube video links.

 5. Keep Your Video Titles to 50 Characters or Less